 How Scientists Discovered Their Age

-Scientists discovered the extreme age of Greenland sharks using radiocarbon dating on the proteins in their eye lenses.
 Unlike most body tissues that constantly regenerate, the center of a shark's eye lens forms before birth and never changes.
-By analyzing carbon isotopes in the lens center, researchers can determine when that tissue formed.
 The technique revealed that Greenland sharks grow incredibly slowly at about 1 centimeter per year.
 Using the size of captured sharks and their growth rate, scientists calculated ages exceeding 400 years.
-One female measuring 5 meters long was determined to be approximately 392 years old, though uncertainty in the method means she could have been as old as 512 years.

 Why They Live So Long